 Our client and the co-accused had registered their businesses for GST.
 They nominated their own accounts for payments from the ATO, including GST refunds.
 They then lodged a monthly paper BAS with the ATO that showed false business activity over the period.

-The total value of the fraud and attempted fraud was more than $400,000.00.
+The total value of the fraud and attempted fraud was over $400,000.

-After submissions on behalf of our client, the court accepted that there were mitigating circumstances.
-Ultimately, the court imposed only a brief custodial sentence and a five-year $2000.00 ‘Recognisance Release Order’.
-This requires our client to serve only 6 months’ custody.
+After submissions on behalf of our client, the court accepted that these were mitigating circumstances.
+Ultimately, the court imposed only a brief sentence and a five-year $2000.00, ‘Recognisance Release Order’.
+This required our client to only serve 6 months in custody.

 This was an exceptional result for our client, however, it is important to remember that each fraud case will differ.
 Each outcome will depend on an analysis of the evidence by one of our expert criminal lawyers, who will carefully prepare the case for a hearing.
 This will be done based on instructions given by our client.

 Slades & Parsons – Experts in Dealing with Fraudulent Financial Deception

 At Slades & Parsons, we are committed to providing our clients with the highest level of legal advice and support and will work tirelessly to protect your rights and interests throughout the legal process.